jielab/perhaps/README.md

 !!
 If users could not see the above images in browser,  this is due to "DNS cache pollution".
 One short term fix for Windows users is to replace the "hosts" file (usually in "C:\Windows\System32\drivers\etc\hosts") with the "hosts" file posted on this site.

 # #5.
-Visualize and validate the directly called haplotypes.
+Visualize and validate the directly called haplotypes

 Researchers could then open IGV (http://www.igv.org/) to visualize the genomic region in study and also visualize the directly called haplotype